apjena/hello-github/pages/Pages/TestPage.md

 * ipynb parsing and possibilities in academician theme.
 * a1 theme to be looked.
 Not suitably required to be used.
 * To see: Linking in markdown note taking apps to work in theme pages folder: seems not possible randomly, The whole folder perhaps has to be uploaded so that jekyll creates all the links!!!
+* Bootstrap including JQuerry and Popper js, still dropdown menu not working!
+So much overloading for nothing.
+* Gemini: Correct Order for these three libraries: jQuery, Popper.js, Bootstrap JS

 # Typical Jekyll Dir str:
 * `_includes/`: Contains reusable snippets of code or content (e.g., a site's navigation bar or a footer) that can be embedded into layouts or pages using Liquid's include tag.